sni-J/CS206/index.md

 - Every object is an instance of a class

-  -> Client can use ADT without knowing implementation details
+  &rarr; Client can use ADT without knowing implementation details

 ### Modularity